 Customer acquisition cost (CAC)

-Customer acquisition cost, or CAC, is the estimated cost of gaining each new customer.
+Customer acquisition cost, or CAC, is the estimated cost required to gain each new customer.
 For example, if you spend $1,000 on a campaign which directly results in 10 new customers, the CAC will be $100 per customer.
 Use this, the annual contract value, and customer lifetime value to understand if your customer acquisition model is profitable and sustainable.

 Understanding how much it costs you to acquire new customers is key to scaling a SaaS business profitably.
 You can also gain a holistic picture of your marketing channels by segmenting CAC by source (organic, paid, email, social).